Set in the heart of East Devon, this family owned guest house, in the tiny village of Colyton, is the perfect place to decompress.

 The Packing Edit

 Think Charleston, but chicer.
 Expect rainbow-weave carpets, scallop-edged pillows, and painterly furnishings throughout.

 Each of the six bedrooms at Glebe House are designed with a sense of joy and whimsy.
 Expect bold colours, artistic murals, and pretty floral patterns in abundant supply.
 With no two rooms the same, humming and hawing over your favourite could take some time.
-The Rose Room, the largest room in the house, boasts a canopy bed fit for a prince; contrastingly the dinky Tulip Room is the smallest room available and is lined with sweet Ottoline de Vries tulip wallpaper making for a characterful, and cosy stay.
-The Copper Beach, is another strong contender – its period fireplace and generously sized en suite cinch it for us.
+The Rose Room, the largest room in the house, boasts a canopy bed fit for a modern-day prince; contrastingly, the dinky Tulip Room is the smallest accomodation available and is lined with sweet Ottoline de Vries tulip wallpaper, making for a characterful and cosy stay.
+The Copper Beach is another strong contender – its period fireplace and generously sized en suite cinch it for us.

 Regardless of the room you check into, you’ll be greeted with home-baked goods (we practically inhaled our chocolate and sea salt cookies) and fresh poesy jars on arrival.
 In the wardrobes, you’ll find extra quilts and hot water bottles (complete with knit hoods) should the weather take a turn.

 The Little Extras